ruathudo/chat-langchain/README.md

 ## ✅ Running locally
 1. Install dependencies: `pip install -r requirements.txt`
+2. Export OpenAI api key as environment variable: export OPENAI_API_KEY="...."
-1. Run `ingest.sh` to ingest LangChain docs data into the vectorstore (only needs to be done once).
+3. Run `ingest.sh` to ingest LangChain docs data into the vectorstore (only needs to be done once).
    1. You can use other [Document Loaders](https://langchain.readthedocs.io/en/latest/modules/document_loaders.html) to load your own data into the vectorstore.
-1. Run the app: `make start`
+4. Run the app: `make start`
    1. To enable tracing, make sure `langchain-server` is running locally and pass `tracing=True` to `get_chain` in `main.py`.
 You can find more documentation [here](https://langchain.readthedocs.io/en/latest/tracing.html).
-1. Open [localhost:9000](http://localhost:9000) in your browser.
+5. Open [localhost:8989](http://localhost:8989) in your browser.

 ## 🚀 Important Links